-February is a tough month in the Midwest.
-Although we’ve had a pretty mild winter, it’s chilly and gray and I’m over it.
-To ease the winter blues, I decided to start playing with brighter flavors that make me think I’m someplace warm.
+February can be a tough month for us in the Midwest.
+To ease the cold, winter blues, I decided to play with brighter flavors that make me think I’m someplace warm.
 This Key Lime Pie in a Jar totally reminds me of Florida and comes together so easily… in fact, I think it might be easier than making the actual pie.

 Pie In A Jar

-I’m love the trend of putting food in a mason jar is pretty fun.
+The trend of putting food in a mason jar is pretty fun.
 I think it’s great for transport and for monitoring your portion sizes.
 The presentation is pretty cute too.
-I’ve seen salads and soups done this way, but I wanted to do something different and made a pie.
+I’ve seen salads and soups in a jar, but I wanted to try something different and thought Key Lime Pie would be perfect.

-The recipe is super easy to throw together.
-The only hard part is waiting for it to chill in the fridge before you eat it.
+The only hard part about this recipe is waiting for it to chill in the fridge before eating it.
 So, if you can handle the wait, then the layering of the graham cracker crust, the filling (only three ingredients) and adding the toppings of your choice will be a piece of

 KEY LIME PIE IN A JAR